spotinst/spotinst-sdk-python/README.md

   4. You can overwrite the credentials file location and the profile used as environment variables `SPOTINST_PROFILE` and/or `SPOTINST_SHARED_CREDENTIALS_FILE`
   5. Fetching from the default location with the default profile

+## License
+Code is licensed under the [Apache License 2.0](LICENSE).
+See [NOTICE.md](NOTICE.md) for complete details, including software and third-party licenses and permissions.